appsmithorg/appsmith-docs/website/docs/reference/widgets/button/README.md

 <dd>

-Sets the text on the widget.
+Sets the text that appears on the button.

 </dd>